The Tulsa Zoo welcomes you with a number of safeguards in place for the health of our guests, staff and the animals in our care.

 The Tulsa Zoo appreciates your cooperation and understanding.

-All zoo guests are required to make a reservation online on the date of their choice.
+All zoo guests are required to make a reservation online for the date of their choice.

 Example, guests who purchase tickets for 10 a.m. may enter from 10 a.m. to 11 a.m.